sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ## error

-*Object* *nullable*.
+*Object* *optional*.
 Used to provide a error message in addition to RESTful web services HTTP error status codes.
 The following pieces of information are to be provided:

-* code - *number*.
+* code - *Number*.
 Provides a code number for the error message.
 Code numbers are defined in the SDMX 2.1 Web Services Guidelines.
+* title - *String* *optional*.
+A short, human-readable summary of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
-* message - *string*.
-Provides the error message.
-Error messages are fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+* detail - *String* *optional*.
+A human-readable explanation specific to this occurrence of the problem.
+Like title, this field’s value can be localized.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+* links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
+If appropriate, a collection of links to additional external resources for the error.

 Example:

     {
       "code": 150,
-      "message": "Invalid number of dimensions in the key parameter" }
+      "title": "Invalid number of dimensions in the key parameter" }

 # Linking mechanism

 ## link

-*Object* *nullable*.
+*Object* *optional*.
 A link to an external resource.

 * href - *String*.
 Absolute or relative URL of the external resource.
 * rel - *String*.
 Relationship of the object to the external resource.
-* title - *String* *nullable*.
+* title - *String* *optional*.
 A human-friendly description of the target link.
-* type - *String* *nullable*.
+* type - *String* *optional*.
 A hint about the type of representation returned by the link.
-* hreflang - *String* *nullable*.
+* hreflang - *String* *optional*.
 The natural language of the external link, the same as used in the HTTP Accept-Language request header.

 Examples: